yanlong-li/Archeage-Server-emulator/readme.md

 Before starting make sure to check AAServer\ArcheAge\bin\Debug\AAGameServer.exe.config, AAServer\ArcheAgeLogin\bin\Debug\AALoginServer.exe.config and AAServer\ArcheAgeStream\bin\Debug\AAStreamServer.exe.config for database password and also you can disable SSL from AAGameServer.exe.config and AALoginServer.exe.config by changing variable True to False".

 Tables can change!
 Therefore, you need to setup them all again.

-Base: "archeage".
+Database must be named "archeage".

 The tables are here: ArcheAge\bin\Debug\sql\*.sql, ArcheAgeLogin\bin\Debug\sql\*.sql

 You can contact us on Discord.